javiermedinamurua/javiermedinamurua/README.md

 - 👋 Hi, I’m Javier @javiermedinamurua
 - 👀 I’m interested in computer/statistical modelling
 - 🌱 I’m currently learning how to use models in creative ways.
-- 💞️ I’m looking to collaborate on projects related to social change, basic needs or anything related to wellness :)
+- 💞️ I’m looking to collaborate on projects related to social change, basic needs or anything related to wellbeing :)

 <!---
 javiermedinamurua/javiermedinamurua is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.